blissend/hqtrivia-automation/README.md

 # Work Flow
 1. Capture source image either via quicktime player (recommended) or webcam (untested).
 If using quicktime you can do a movie recording without actually recording.
 Just hit the drop down arrow by the record button to select iPhone as source (iPhone must be connected by wire).

-2. Choose either Google Tesseract OCR (free/open source) or Google Vision API (free but requires billing account and has limits).
+2. Multiple OCR engines will attempt to read the text off image.
+Currently supporting Google Tesseract OCR (free/open source) or Google Vision API (free but requires billing account and has limits).
 Note that Vision API is generally better.

 3. Text is parsed into question and answers.
-The answers are then searched wikipedia, multiple dictionaries and synonyms are looked up too.
+The answers are then searched wikipedia, google search, multiple dictionaries and synonyms are looked up too.
 NOTE: More will be added soon.
 Finally, searches that have more relevancy with the question are scored higher.
 The answer that scores the highest is shown.
 NOTE: All of this is done in a multiprocessing pool to speed up results.

-4. Display the results on screen.
+4. Display the results on screen as answers are being looked up.

 # Installation
 Use python 3.6 and take notice of the modules used in the python file.
 In particular the packages used are...